Should You Declaw Your Cat?

 How much does it cost to declaw cats?

-Declawing cats comes at an average cost of $100 to $500.
-Simpson, as well as AVMA spokesman David Kirkpatrick, believe education efforts are reducing demand for declawing.
+Declawing cats costs on average $100 to $500.
+Simpson, as well as AVMA spokesman David Kirkpatrick, believe education efforts help to reduce demand for declawing.
 “While we don’t have actual quantitative data, it’s our impression, based on feedback from AVMA members, breeders, animal control and shelter personnel, and the public, that the number of declawing procedures being performed is in decline," Kirkpatrick says.
 "We believe this is because of increased awareness about viable alternatives.”

-Angie’s List members reflect the varying, and sometimes strong, opinions cat owners have about the procedure, which experts say should be limited to cats that are kept indoors, since loss of front claws limits a cat’s ability to defend itself.
+Angie’s List members reflect the varying, and sometimes strong, opinions cat owners have about the procedure, which experts say should be limited to cats that stay indoors, since loss of front claws limits a cat’s ability to defend itself.

 What if nothing else works?